 Stage one of the project will develop modern slavery supply chain metrics for insertion into the powerful Eora economic trade database; and a proof of concept visualisation of global supply chain data.

 Stage two will combine bottom-up local data and top-down global data on modern slavery to drive a VR environment.

-Stage three (outside of this current research project) will draw on the expertise and creativity of educational designers, creatives and learning experts to convert VR material driven into a learning tools that draw on local and global data.
-These will tools will be suitable for producers and consumers in civil society and school education settings.
+Stage three (outside of this current research project) will draw on the expertise and creativity of educational designers, creatives and learning experts to convert VR material driven by local and global data into a range of learning tools suitable for producers and consumers and use in civil society and school education settings

 VR is a medium with the power to change minds.
 It can promote greater empathy than any other form of pre-recorded experience.
 A unique aspect of the proposed work will be to look at low-cost VR solutions for use in low-income countries.

 Arne Geschke (ISA)

 Takako Wakiyama (ISA)

 Jorge Gómez-Paredes, Andes Director, Sustainable Development Solutions Network (SDSN) (also Duke University, USA & Yachay Tech University Ecuador)

 Kimberly Randle, Executive Director at Fairsupply.com.au Pty Limited

 Background research into Modern Slavery policy & current uses of VR in learning